Mabacore101/adpro-pepe/README.md

    c) Enhanced code evolution.
 After applying SOLID principles, the project is now easier to evolve.
 Everything is decoupled so that addition of features and new modules can be done without breaking the modularity of the project codebase.

 3) Answer to Question 3:
+   There are a lot of disadvantages of not using SOLID principle in a project.
+I'm going to list down three of them:
+   a) Decreased code reusability.
+The code in the project doesn't obey OCP principle from SOLID principle.
+This will make the code harder to extend because there's no interface to inherit for making a new module.
+The only way to make a new module is remaking the entire controller, repository, service, and model without a template.
+So, there's an overhead of remaking everything if we want to add a new feature.
+   b) Increased risk of code duplication.
+The code in the project doesn't have a specific interface, so everything needs to be remade from scratch.
+This can cause increased risk of code duplication because no interfaces are available for a template besides the service package (even that one is too specific).
+   c) Decreased scalability and rigidity.
+The code in the project have decreased scalability and is rigid when new features are added.
+This is true because OCP is violated in this project.
+So, scaling up the project is much harder and rigid compare to a codebase where OCP is obeyed.